 Transport disturbances

-Stay safe when travelling and stay informed about delays and cancelled departures.
-Here are a few more things to consider before your trip.
+Prepare for transport disruptions: stay safe when travelling and keep up to date with delays and cancelled departures.
+Here are a few more things to consider before your trip:

 -

-The Swedish Transport Administration is responsible for road, train and ferry traffic.
+The Swedish Transport Administration is responsible for road, rail and ferry traffic.

 Their telephone number is 077–192 19 21.